charya-s/obsidian-sync/05 - Content Creation/YouTube/What Topics Work.md

 - High impressions count may correspond to:
 	a) more visibility of the video in search and recommendations.
 	b) larger search volume.
-- High view time corresponds to interesting content.
+- High view time corresponds to interesting/engaging content.

-Therefore, it can be theorized that:
+The following has been observed with regards to the channel:
 - Guides bring in more viewers overall.
-- Reviews are more interesting content to those who want it.
+- Reviews are only good close to the release of the game (not much before and definitely not much after).
+- Opinion pieces don’t really work - revisit these when you have a larger permanent audience.
+-